 · Use a double opt-in system to ensure subscribers really want to receive your emails.
 This might slightly lower your subscriber numbers, but it’ll lead to a higher quality list.

-· Go through and cleanse your email list every six months or so.
+· Go through and cleanse your email list with the help of an email validator every six months or so.
 Look for subscribers who haven’t opened three or four consecutive emails and go ahead and remove them from the list.
 (Gmail and other email providers are intelligent enough to know when users don’t open emails and may send them directly to the spam folder in the future.)
 By purging your list, you’ll get a better feel for what your true deliverability and open rates are.

 2. Write Better Subject Lines